ianmay/aws_hello_world/README.md

 }
 ```

 Great - now we need to route the requests off to our lambda using an aws_api_gateway_integration.
-We need an integration for the apis root too.
+We need an integration for the APIs root too.

 ```terraform
 resource "aws_api_gateway_integration" "LambdaApiGatewayIntegration" {